 - 2 cups (8 ounces) shredded sharp cheddar cheese

-- 1 cup crushed Rice Chex cereal (from about 3 cups whole; see notes)
+- 1 cup gluten-free panko, dried breadcrumbs or crushed Rice Chex cereal (from about 3 cups whole; see notes)

 First, make the topping by tossing the crushed Chex with the melted butter in a medium bowl.
 Then mix in the cheese.
 Set aside.

 Cook the pasta according to the package directions.
 (Tip: Most mac and cheese recipes recommend slightly undercooking the pasta at this point.
 With gluten-free noodles, however, I find the final outcome is better if the noodles are cooked just to the point where you’d want to eat them immediately.)
 Drain well.

 While the pasta is cooking, melt the butter in a large saucepan and blend in the cornstarch or arrowroot, salt and pepper.
 (I like to use a pan that is large enough to stir in the pasta for one less cheesy pot to wash!)
 Cook until the mixture is bubbly, and then gradually add the milk, stirring while adding.
 Stir in the Dijon.

 Over medium heat, cook and stir until the sauce boils, and then simmer for one minute, stirring constantly.

 Reduce the heat to low, add the cheese, and stir until just melted.
 Remove pan from the heat.

 Add the pasta to the cheese mixture and toss lightly to thoroughly coat.
 Pour into a 9-inch square baking dish (see notes), and then sprinkle with the topping.

 Bake for 20-25 minutes or until the cheese is bubbly and the topping is lightly golden.